Originating from the Far East and having been cultivated in China for centuries, kiwis are popular worldwide due to their unique and gorgeous flavor.

 What Are The Telltale Signs A Kiwi Has Gone Bad?

 The texture will also have changed.
 If you apply gentle pressure to the kiwi and it feels more squidgy than usual, this means it is time to throw it out.
-On the outside, the furry skin will possibly change from being plump and firm to wrinkling slightly.
+On the outside, the furry skin will change from plump and firm to slightly wrinkly.

 How Long Do Kiwis Last?